GoogleCloudPlatform/dataflow-cookbook/README.md

 - *pubsublite*

-- *sql*: pipelines that use BeamSQL
+- *sql*: pipelines that use Beam SQL

 - *cloudsql*